ajeetraina/labspace-docker-agent/labspace/02-getting-started.md

 ## Next Steps

-In Step 3, we'll dive deeper into agent configuration and explore the powerful built-in tools that cagent provides for file operations, web browsing, and more.
+In Step 3, we'll dive deeper into agent configuration and explore the powerful built-in tools that Docker Agent provides for file operations, web browsing, and more.